LauraBreimann/neuron_Puro-PLA_quantification/README.md

  ### 3. Mask refinement and area detection using Fiji

 Use the ```creating_mask.ijm``` to create binary masks from the Ilastik segmentation.
-Using the paintbrush tool, the segmentation can be corrected to remove small background signals or neighbouring cells by coloring them in black (with a value of 0).
-Small corrections on the masks can be perfromed using white (with a value of 1).
+Using the paintbrush tool, the segmentation can be corrected to remove small background signals or neighboring cells by coloring them in black (with a value of 0).
+Small corrections on the masks can be performed using white (with a value of 1).

   <img src="https://github.com/LauraBreimann/neuron_Puro-PLA_quantification/blob/main/screenshots/Act_Puro647_Map2_488_scr_ctrl_scr22.jpg" alt="Binary mask of 70 µm of the main neurites" width="400">